Cost Considerations for Applicant Tracking: A Complete US Guide

 EEOC Record Retention

 Companies with 15 or more employees must retain all applicant records hired and rejected for a minimum of one year.
 For federal contractors, this extends to two years.
 An ATS that doesn't automatically enforce retention policies or that deletes candidate data upon role closure creates a compliance gap.
 The cost of an EEOC investigation averages $75,000 in settlement, even for cases where the employer prevails, compared to the negligible cost of choosing an ATS with automated retention built in.
-ATS pricing can range from $0 to over $125,000 per year, depending on the scale, feature set, and pricing model of the system.
-Flat rate pricing is typically used by larger enterprises, providing a single price regardless of user count, which is beneficial for companies with predictable hiring needs.

 AI Screening Bias Liability